vippsas/vipps-ecom-api/vipps-ecom-api.md

 The force approve endpoint ([`POST:/ecomm/v2/integration-test/payments/{orderId}/approve`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/integrationTestApprovePayment)) allows developers to approve a payment through the Vipps eCom API without the use of the Vipps App.
 This is useful for automated testing.
-The endpoint is only available in our Test environment.
-Attempted use of the endpoint in production will not be tolerated.
+The endpoint is only available in our test environment.

 # Questions?